Don't get stuck with a tough-to-sell condo

 If you're planning to buy a condominium, you're probably not going to stay in your new home very long.

-More than half of all condo owners move out within six years of purchase, according to the National Association of Home Builders.
-Less than a third of single-family homeowners move within that same time.
+More than half of all condo buyers move out in six years or less, according to the National Association of Home Builders.
+Less than a third of single-family homeowners leave that quickly.

 These 9 smart moves will help you think through these issues so you can buy a unit that will sell quickly for a profit.